 I am a Fellow of the Institute for Ethics and Emerging Technologies, editor-in-chief of The Journal of Evolution and Technology, a regular op-ed columnist with Free Inquiry, and a Laureate of the International Academy of Humanism.
 I hold a conjoint position in the School of Humanities and Social Science at the University of Newcastle.

 You can find my academic (philosophy-oriented) curriculum vitae (including a selective list of publications) here.
 My qualifications include First Class Honours degrees in both Arts and Law, and a Master of Bioethics degree.
 I hold separate Ph.D.s in English literature (from the University of Newcastle) and philosophy (from Monash University).

 I am an experienced public speaker and presenter, and I love to talk about ideas.
 In September 2011, I was third speaker for the opposition in an IQ2 debate in Sydney on the subject "Atheists are wrong".
 This was broadcast on national free-to-air television in Australia, and the video is available here.
 (My team won the debate convincingly!)
 Other major appearances in recent years have included presentations at The Amazing Meeting in Las Vegas in 2013 and the World Humanist Congress in Oxford in 2014.

-I post at Cogito and Talking Philosophy, and on my personal blog, Metamagician and the Hellfire Club.
+I post from time to time at Cogito and Talking Philosophy, and on my personal blog, Metamagician and the Hellfire Club.
 I also have a page at Academia.edu if you want to check it out.
 My Twitter handle is @Metamagician.